oeuvres/teinte/install.md

 ## Ubuntu server over SSH

 This tutorial has been tested through SSH on a quite fresh linux box from a research organization.
-Usually, most of the steps are not needed on a server already installed for other PHP apps, *they appears italicized*.
+Usually, most of those steps are not needed on a server already installed for other PHP apps, *they appears italicized*.
 It does not cover network configuration over the Internet, nor right policies among users.
 It supposes administration rights to install packages.

 * checkout app where you have room and rights, this way allow to manage multiple versions of an app
 ```